 After a great weekend in Rio, the work week got off to a good start.
 Our banking project team got ad-ditional support in the form of a team from Deloitte UK.
 Three London consultants who have acquired a lot of expertise on an aspect of our project were asked to join us for several weeks.
 This kind of knowledge transfer between member firms is a great example of how Deloitte uses its global network.
 I really enjoyed getting to know more about their approach to projects and the international opportunities Deloitte is offering.
 After talking with a manager in Deloitte Brazil’s tax service, I also learned more about the global mobility program, which sends employees to other countries for several years.
 He spent two years working for the US member firm in Michigan and had just returned to the São Paulo office.

-The program will soon come to an end, so I am trying to enjoy every remaining day in São Paulo.
+The internship will soon come to an end, so I am trying to enjoy every remaining day in São Paulo.
 I have come up with a good city program together with my buddy, which I will write about in next week’s blog post.

 Michael, São Paulo, July 24, 2015